sgodkhindi/Big-Data-Challenge/README.md

 ## Background

-In this assignment we put your ETL skills to the test.
 Many of Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 However, they are quite large and can exceed the capacity of local machines to handle.
 One dataset alone contains over 1.5 million rows; with over 40 datasets, this can be quite taxing on the average local computer.
 Our first goal for this assignment was to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
 The second goal was to use PySpark or SQL to perform a statistical analysis of selected data.

 There are two levels to this assignment.
 The second level is optional but highly recommended.